 French press needs coarser grind than regular drip grind, so the ideal option is to grind coffee at home.
 The most affordable coffee grinder that does the job well is Hario manual grinder.
 If you want to invest in a good electric grinder that works well for both espresso and French press, Baratza Encore is a good place to start.

 To keep your French press in a good shape, give your press a quick scrub right after brewing is done.
 Discard the grounds, handwash with mild detergent, and leave it to dry.
 Be careful, the French press will be hot.
 You can also let the press cool for 10, 15 minutes before cleaning.

 French press coffee ratio, strong brew:

-1 standard US cup = 8 oz water + 2 tbsp coffee
+To make 1 standard US cup = Use 8 oz water + 2 tbsp coffee

-2 standard cups = 16 oz water + 4 tbsp coffee (this amount makes full 4 cups French press)
+For 2 cups = Use 16 oz water + 4 tbsp coffee (this amount makes full 4 cups French press)

-3 standard cups = 24 oz water + 6 tbsp coffee
+For 3 cups = Use 24 oz water + 6 tbsp coffee

-4 standard cups (a full 8 cup French press) = 32 oz water + 8 tbsp coffee
+For 4 cups = Use 32 oz water + 8 tbsp coffee (this amount makes full 8 cups French press)

 French press ratio, regular brew: